 Cuba higher Education

-Havana University is the oldest in Cuba and one of the first in Latin America.
+Havana University, Cuba higher Education is the oldest academic institution in Cuba, moreover one of the first in Latin America.

-Finally moved to the hill of Aróstegui known as the “university hill” located in El Vedado.
+Finally, it moved to the hill of Aróstegui known as the “university hill” in El Vedado.

-The buildings of Havana University have impressive neoclassical architecture and a staircase with 88 levels.
+The buildings of Havana University have impressive neoclassical architecture as well as a staircase with 88 levels.

-On the other hand, between the stairway and the rectory shines “the Alma Máter” symbol of the university.
+Most noteworthy, between the stairway and the rectory, shines “the Alma Mater” symbol of the university.

 It is a statue made in bronze with open arms that welcome the students.

-In addition to imparting scientific and technological knowledge, The University of Havana has an enriched library.
-It is a space for reflection and study.
+In addition to imparting scientific and technological knowledge, the University has an enriched library.

 Most importantly, Havana University declared National Monument in 1978.

-Also, it is proud to have received nationally relevant figures in its different venues.
+The Univesity receives nationally relevant figures in their different venues.